 I’m an overplanner by heart, but since I committed up front to staying around Midtown it helped me feel like I didn’t need to tackle the entire city and could really enjoy the slower paced way of traveling I’ve come to love with my son.

-With my husband being tied up in all day meetings one day, Will and I had an entire day to explore just the two of us, and the weather was beautiful for walking around.
-Since many stores and attractions didn’t open until 10am and Will is an early riser, we spent much of the morning walking around before anything was open and Bryant Park was our first stop.
+With my husband being tied up in all day meetings one day, my son and I had an entire day to explore just the two of us, and the weather was beautiful for walking around.
+Since many stores and attractions didn’t open until 10am and our little guy is an early riser, we spent much of the morning walking around before anything was open and Bryant Park was our first stop.
 Tip: Mommy Poppins also has great ideas for things to if your little ones are “Up with the Sun” like mine is.

 Bryant Park is one of my favorite places in the city regardless of the time of year, but especially during the winter.
 They had just opened the Winter Village that week, which means ice skating and tons of cute Christmas shops to buy creative gifts for everyone on your list.
 I was surprised how many early morning ice skaters there were (some in suits nonetheless.)
 This was Will’s first time seeing anyone ice skating and he loved observing from the outer fence around the rink that was the perfect height for his viewing, although there’s also an observation deck if you want to stay a little warmer while you’re watching the ice skaters.
 And if you’re there after 11am, there’s a lot to do all year round, including Le Carrousel, Art Carts with free crafts, ping pong and multiple board games and chess games available for everyone to use.
 They also have several kid-friendly events throughout the week, including magic shows, story time and juggling, to name a few.